 “THERE IS A road that runs from Ixopo into the hills.
 These hills are grass-covered and rolling, and they are lovely beyond any singing of it.
 The road climbs seven miles into them, to Carisbrooke; and from there, if there is no mist, you look down on one of the fairest valleys of Africa.”

-These are the opening lines of Alan Paton’s beautiful book, Cry the Beloved Country, and no sooner had I read them than I knew at once I had to read on, and that this book and I would become close friends.
+These are the opening lines of Alan Paton’s beautiful book, Cry the Beloved Country, and no sooner had I read them than I fell under their spell, and felt compelled to read on.
 I was born in Africa, and spent my early childhood there, but this is not the reason these words spoke to me so.
-No, rather it was their simple and poetic invitation to roam and wander, to experience the freedom of the road.
-They are a call to movement, to reaching higher places and more open spaces.
+No, rather it was their poetic yet simple invitation to set out on a journey, to heed the call of the hills and taste the freedom of the open road.
+They are an invitation to higher, open spaces.

-But above the lively streets, higher up the slopes, there is upper Dharamkot, a quieter part of the village, where the air is cleaner and tourists find less entertainment, save paths to walk.
-Beyond, a few houses, reached by dirt tracks, stand scattered around.
-From these, there is no road into the hills, only the vastness of the Himalayas.
+But above the lively streets, higher up the slopes, there is upper Dharamkot, a quieter part of the village, where the air is cleaner and tourists find less entertainment, but more paths to walk.
+Beyond, accessible by dirt tracks, stand a few scattered houses.
+From these, however, there is no road into the hills – only the vastness of the Himalayan foothills.